 We strive to attract and retain talented executives and motivate them to achieve our business goals through a combination of cash and stock-based compensation, which includes a base salary, annual incentive, and long-term incentives.
 The board oversees our compensation program and ensures that we implement our objectives by setting short-term targets that lead to long-term success and long-term targets based on total shareholder return, which has proven to be the most effective measure of long-term value creation.
-In 2018, we had an extraordinary year operationally and our performance on cost, capital discipline and safety metrics exceeded expectations, resulting in an above-target payout on our annual bonus.
-Our stock price continues to recover from lower oil prices and the execution of our long-term strategy, which resulted in our Performance Share Unit ("PSU") program providing a below-target payout.
+2019 was a year of strong execution and operational performance, resulting in above-target payout of our annual incentive plan ("AIP") and maximum payout of our 2017-2019 performance share units ("PSUs").